Autism and Asperger’s (High Functioning Autism)

 You might want to visit our Test Kit to access ASD and Asperger’s screening tests for children and adults.
 It will be important to keep in mind that screeners are not a substitute for a professional diagnosis.

-For adult with high-functioning ASD, scroll down for a brief description of areas of difficulties.
+For those with high-functioning ASD (Asperger’s), scroll down for a brief description of areas of difficulties.
+Also see Tony Attwood’s “Asperger’s Is a Gift”

 ASD at a glance (what is causing troubles for this group?)